This Is The Best AI Book Editor in 2026

 Most of us started with ChatGPT and other popular AI proofreaders, only to end up spending more time prompting and reprompting just to have our drafts butchered.

-This is one of the many things we knew and considered when testing out the most popular AI book editors (and the ones under the radar).
+This is one of the many things I knew and considered when testing out the most popular AI book editors (and the ones under the radar).

 One tool rose above the rest.